 The flight from Singapore to Vientiane is just under 3 hours, and Laos is 1 hour behind Singapore time.

-Many people know it’s somewhere in South-east Asia but don’t exactly have a sense of where exactly it is.
+Many people know that Laos is somewhere in South-east Asia but don’t have a sense of where exactly it is.

 Just remember that Laos is the only landlocked country in SEA – that means no beaches and coastlines, and that it’s smack in the middle of all the IndoChina countries and has borders with 5 countries: Vietnam, Cambodia, Thailand, Myanmar and Yunnan in China.
 Because of this close distance, you can see a lot of intermingling of these countries cultures all in Laos.